codebyrpp/PRScout/README.md

 ## Contributors ✨

-Thanks to all the contributors who have helped make PullRadar better!
+Thanks to all the contributors who have helped make PRScout better!

 <!-- Contributors list will be automatically updated -->